hmc-cs111-fall2016/project-pitch/pitch.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+Google Calendar itself provides a "find a time" feature IF you are planning an event by inviting multiple people.
+However, I've never used that feature.
+This feature is also (as far as I know) not available when the planning is just for you, or if you need to provide a list of avialable times.
+There probably isn't a similar tool like this because the problem seems more or less trivial, and it is at most seen as a nuisance when needing to plan things.

 ## Suitability
 _What percentage of your time do you think will be spent directly engaging in